oracle/pgql-lang/pages/pgql-1.2-spec.md

 Note that an escaped character is either a tab (`\t`), a line feed (`\n`), a carriage return (`\r`), a single (`\'`) or double quote (`\"`), or a backslash (`\\`).
 Corresponding Unicode code points are shown in the table below.

-Escape | Unicode code point
+escaped character | unicode code point
 --- | ---
 `\t` | U+0009 (tab)
 `\n` | U+000A (line feed)